The Goldbergs (2013 TV series)

-The Goldbergs is an American television sitcom that aired on ABC from September 24, 2013, to May 3, 2023, lasting ten seasons and 229 episodes.
+The Goldbergs is an American television sitcom that aired on the ABC network from September 24, 2013, to May 3, 2023.
 The series was created by Adam F. Goldberg and starred Jeff Garlin, Wendi McLendon-Covey, Sean Giambrone, Troy Gentile, and Hayley Orrantia.
 The show is produced by Adam F. Goldberg, Seth Gordon and Doug Robinson.
 It is based on Goldberg's childhood and family in the 1980s, with a childhood version of himself.
 On April 19, 2022, the series was renewed for a tenth season, which premiered on September 21, 2022.
 On February 23, 2023, it was announced that the tenth season would be its final season.
 The series finale aired on May 3, 2023.
-The series received positive reviews from critics.
+The series received mostly positive reviews from critics.